 However, some retailers and manufacturers took it a step further by “purchasing” their own capacity, meaning gobbling up carriers to call their own.
 Our experts took a look at this trend and discussed some pros and cons of the initiative.

-What are the pros of owning a carrier?
+What are the pros of owning a parcel shipping carrier?